 Subsequently, both parties submitted their witness statements.

 Triulzi took the view this wasn’t what the parties had agreed upon, and objected.
 It argued, agreeing on the submission of witness statements had meant the submission of factual witness statements only.
-Xinyi replied the term ‘witness statement’ doesn’t exclude an expert witness statement, hence both parties were at liberty to submit an expert witness statement in time.
+Xinyi replied the term ‘witness statement’ doesn’t exclude an expert witness statement.
+Hence both parties were at liberty to submit an expert witness statement in time.
 Just that Triulzi hadn’t done so.

-Triulzi asked the tribunal for additional time to submit an expert witness statement as well.
+After that Triulzi asked the tribunal for additional time to submit an expert witness statement as well.
 But the tribunal pointed to the agreed timeline which it had announced to follow strictly, and thus rejected Triulzi’s application.

-The arbitral award was much to the detriment of Triulzi, so Triulzi brought the witness statement issue before the High Court of Singapore, hoping the court would set aside the award.
+The arbitral award was much to the detriment of Triulzi.
+So Triulzi brought the witness statement issue before the High Court of Singapore, hoping the court would set aside the award.

-The High Court dismissed Triulzi’s case in full.
+But the High Court dismissed Triulzi’s case in full.

 Same Same but Different